andersonpem/go-blackjack/README.md

 A Go-based Blackjack game engine where you play against the house.

 This project started as a simple exercise to practice Go fundamentals and has evolved into a playable console-based Blackjack game.
-It implements standard casino rules, including multiple decks, betting, insurance, and automatic reshuffling.
+It implements standard casino rules and unique features to keep the game engaging.

 ## Scope